Quickstart: Create Apache Hadoop cluster in Azure HDInsight using Azure portal

 You can also save the results of the query.
 Select the menu button on the right, and specify whether you want to download the results as a CSV file or store it to the storage account associated with the cluster.

 After you have completed a Hive job, you can export the results to Azure SQL database or SQL Server database, you can also visualize the results using Excel.
-For more information about using Hive in HDInsight, see Use Hive and HiveQL with Hadoop in HDInsight to analyze a sample Apache log4j file.
+For more information about using Hive in HDInsight, see Use Apache Hive and HiveQL with Apache Hadoop in HDInsight to analyze a sample Apache log4j file.

 Clean up resources

-After you complete the tutorial, you may want to delete the cluster.
+After you complete the quickstart, you may want to delete the cluster.
 With HDInsight, your data is stored in Azure Storage, so you can safely delete a cluster when it is not in use.
 You are also charged for an HDInsight cluster, even when it is not in use.
 Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they are not in use.

 To delete the cluster and/or the default storage account